Colorado sports bettors are playing the waiting game.

 Sports betting relief

-As the sports world remains in a holding pattern, there is light in the COVID-19 pandemic tunnel.
+As the sports world remains in a holding pattern, there is light at the end of the COVID-19 pandemic tunnel.

 Despite recent virus surges in multiple states, MLB, the NBA, and the NHL are still on a path to return to play.